 They also promise to offer full refunds to guests who are misled by property descriptions – but I’ll be interested to see how they deal with this, given the sheer number of people that I’ve heard of who have never heard back from Airbnb after filing a complaint.

 And the people who do get refunds?
 It’s usually because the hosts have cancelled their booking last minute (more articles here and here) – something that they can do with no explanation – and completely ruined their trip.
 Even worse?
-You can’t leave a review because you haven’t stayed there.
+You can’t leave a review because you haven’t actually stayed there, so there are no repercussions for the host.

 Of course, I know tons of people who have had flawless experiences with Airbnb, and I still find myself browsing it occasionally (I even found a property that only charged a £8 service fee!
 Not £100!).